ryman1/keeweb-wiki/FAQ.md

 Q: Why downloaded file name in Safari is always Unknown?
 A: It's a known bug, for now, there's no workaround, because Safari doesn't implement latest web development standards.

-Q: I've changed WebDAV password and cannot sync the db anymore.
+Q: I've changed WebDAV password and cannot sync my db anymore.
 A: Remove it and add again.
 Don't forget to download it if there are any changes.

+Q: Is WebDAV password stored in cleartext?
+A: No.

 ### Update
 Q: How to use proxy server for this app?